mmorub/gimbal2022/README.md

   * Clear the serial monitor.
   * Upload our arduino sketch, wait for the Arduino IDE to display "Upload completed" and the serial monitor to start printing, then turn the camera by a defined angle.
 For example, turn it 90 degrees clockwise and 90 degrees back.
   * Select the output in the serial monitor (try double clicking and using CTRL-A to select all) and paste it into your favourite text editor.
   * Save to a text file.
-It is convenient to save it to gimbal2022/lab/step001-test-gyroscope/arduino/record_gyroscope_data_for_matlab/data_for_matlab.txt, because this filename is accessed by the matlab script used below.
+It is convenient to save it to `gimbal2022/lab/step001-test-gyroscope/arduino/record_gyroscope_data_for_matlab/data_for_matlab.txt`, because this filename is accessed by the matlab script used below.

 ## Analyse recorded data in matlab
 **All required code is in lab/step001-test-gyroscope/matlab**.

-Start matlab and open the script check_gyroscope_data.mlx.
+Start matlab and open the script `check_gyroscope_data.mlx`.
 The script loads the data from the text file you just created.
 You will have to adjust the script so it finds your data file.
-If you have not created a data text file in the previous step, the script will use the one provided on the repo.
+If you have not created a data text file in the previous step, the script may use one provided on the repo.
 Make sure you work with your own data!

 All steps taken by the matlab script are explained in the script itself.
 Make sure you understand the following points: